A queer Kac-Moody construction: Introduction

-We call the package of data specified above a Cartan datum, $\AA$, and one may now construct a Lie superalgebra $\g(\AA)$ in a completely analogous fashion as in the classical Kac-Moody setup.
-In particular $\g(\AA)$ will contain $\h$ as a self-normalizing subalgebra, a root decomposition, it will contain $\g_{\pm\alpha_i}$ for all $i$, and it will admit a natural triangular decomposition $\g(\AA)=\n^{-}\oplus\h\oplus\n$.
+We call the package of data specified above a Cartan datum, $\AA$, and from it one may construct a Lie superalgebra $\g(\AA)$ in a completely analogous fashion as in the classical Kac--Moody setup.
+In particular $\g(\AA)$ will contain $\h$ as a self-normalizing subalgebra, will have a root decomposition, will contain $\g_{\pm\alpha_i}$ for all $i$, and it will admit a natural triangular decomposition $\g(\AA)=\n^{-}\oplus\h\oplus\n$.

+We note that in the recent preprint \cite{APS}, Kac--Moody approaches similar to ours were explored in the setting of an arbitrary symmetric tensor category.